Student Loan Forgiveness Programs for Nurse Practitioners: What to Know

 The Bottom Line: Loan Forgiveness Under PSLF

 To date, loan forgiveness under the PSLF has been tough to earn.
-However, the changes announced by the US Department of Education in October 2020 promise to help a lot of borrowers.
-Immediately, the new rules qualified nearly 22,000 borrowers for forgiveness and counted additional months for up to 550,000 borrows for an average of 23 months of payments each.
+However, the changes announced by the US Department of Education in October 2021 are expected to help many borrowers.
+Immediately, the new rules qualified nearly 22,000 borrowers for forgiveness and counted additional months for up to 550,000 borrowers, averaging 23 months of payments each.
 In addition, previously denied loans will be reviewed for potential errors.

 Before this change, just under 16,000 borrowers had ever been awarded loan forgiveness.